front-commerce/developers.front-commerce.com/source/docs/advanced/theme/layouts.md

 To see this live, remember to restart your application before seeing the changes (`npm run start`).

 <blockquote class="note">
-    **Important:** If you need to to override an existing `_layout.js` you can by recreating theme in your own module.
-You can also create layouts for a set of routes even if the routes you want to change are in an other module and don't have a layout yet.
-It will behave just like if you added them in the other module.
+    **Important:** If you need to override an existing `_layout.js` you can by coping it in your own web module.
+Moreover, you can create new layouts wherever you want.
+For instance, if a module defined some routes in `/blog` but didn't create a `/blog/_layout.js`, you can create it in your own module and all the routes in `/blog` will use this new layout.
 </bloquote>

 <blockquote class="note">